 B: The graphics are cute, pleasant and unique.
 It’s also simple and different objects are easy to identify.
 Audio is pretty awesome as well, fitting into the 2D, Tim Burton-style artwork.
 As you can see in the image above, that’s clearly a beefalo and a pile of poop.
 IT’S SO OBVIOUS IT HURTS.

 Want a new map?
 No problem!
 At any time you can generate a new living and breathing world that hates you and wants you to die.

 B: Trying this a few times (after dying a few times of course), the maps are completely and utterly random.
-So much so that I found myself in new areas that I never saw in the first map i had.
-While it will probably look similar after starting over a few times, it is refreshing to see a game have potential for so much replay value. (replayability is not a word, btw)
+So much so that I found myself in new areas that I never saw in the first map I had.
+While it will probably look similar after starting over a few times, it is refreshing to see a game have the potential for so much replay value. (replayability is not a word, btw)